Intro-Sci-Comp-UIowa/biol-4386-course-project-jbliss618/README.md

 * I will have to do some research into statistical tests, in order to determine how I should approach them for this project.
 * Begin graphing the reorganized data

+I am having trouble getting everything from my fastX browser to send over to git.